 For our simulation study, we consider (logistic) linear models where the rows of $\bx$ are fixed i.i.d. realizations from ${\cal N}_p(0,\Sigma)$.
 We specify two different covariance matrices:

 The active set has either cardinality $s_0 = |S_0| = 3$ or $s_0 = 15$, and each of it is of one of the following forms:

-where $u_1,\ldots ,u_{s_0}$ is a fixed realization of $s_0$ draws without replacement from $\{1,\ldots ,p\}$.
+where $u_1,\ldots,u_{s_0}$ is a fixed realization of $s_0$ draws without replacement from $\{1,\ldots,p\}$.
 The regression coefficients are from a fixed realization of $s_0$ i.i.d.
 Uniform $U[0,c]$ variables with $c \in \{1,2,4\}$.
-For linear models, the distribution of the errors is always $\eps_1,\ldots ,\eps_n \sim {\cal N}(0,1)$, see comment below regarding $t$-distributed errors.
+For linear models, the distribution of the errors is always $\eps _1,\ldots,\eps_n \sim{\cal N}(0,1)$; see comment below regarding $t$-distributed errors.
 We also consider logistic regression models with binary response and

-Sample size is always $n = 100$ (with some exceptions in Section \ref{subsec.addemp}) and the number of variables is $p = 500$.
+Sample size is always $n = 100$ (with some exceptions in the supplemental article~\cite{supplement}) and the number of variables is $p = 500$.
 We then consider many combinations of the different specifications above.
 All our results are based on 100 independent simulations of the model with fixed design and fixed regression coefficients (i.e., repeating over 100 independent simulations of the errors in a linear model).